 Title: Treasury Warrant in the Amount of $7.2 Million for the Purchase of Alaska, 08/01/1868

 Creator: Department of the Treasury.
 Office of the Register of the Treasury.
 Notes, Coupon, Currency, and Files Division. (ca. 1797 - ca. 1921) (Most Recent)

-To find the image of the front of the Treasury warrant or other digital images in NARA's holdings, visit our Archival Research Catalog (ARC).
-Please note that the image of the back of the Treasury warrant for the purchase of Alaska is not available in ARC.
+To find the image of the front of the Treasury warrant or other digital images in NARA's holdings, visit our Online Catalog (OPA).
+Please note that the image of the back of the Treasury warrant for the purchase of Alaska is not available in the online catalog.

 Finally, the information contained on the back of a historical document can serve as a reminder that the value of a historical document is not just in its obvious content but also in its obscure content and its physical form—that the unexpected notations and material prompt questions and generate interest that can lead to exciting historical research and a deeper understanding of the past.

 Note on Sources

 All of the examples cited in this article are in the holdings of the National Archives and Records Administration.
 The Declaration of Independence, the Emancipation Proclamation, and the public laws are in Record Group 11, General Records of the United States; the Electoral College transmittal letters are in Record Group 46, Records of the United States Senate; Jefferson’s letter comes from Record Group 59, General Records of the Department of State; Robert E. Lee’s report is in Record Group 109, War Department Collection of Confederate Records; the Lawton receipt is in Record Group 92, Records of the Office of Quartermaster General; and the Alaska Treasury warrant is in Record Group 217, Records of the Accounting Officers of the Department of the Treasury.